Brendan Fagan (b. 1978, New York, NY)

 In recent years, Fagan has begun to work under his own name, focusing his practice on intricate, absurdist collages.
 Fagan has had solo shows at Muddguts, New York (2019); OSMOS Address, New York (2018); Mecka Gallery, New York (2014); Known Gallery, Los Angeles (2013) New Image Art Gallery, Los Angeles (2011); and Jonathan LeVine Gallery, New York (2012).

-Fagan is an American artist living and working in Mexico City, Mexico.
+Fagan lives and works in Mexico City, Mexico.

 Mind Prey, 2017